hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/04c-StructureData.md

     + method:
       + simply defined by the name followed by its parameters
       + no `function` keyword required
+  + declaring a class before using it, otherwise, throwing a `ReferenceError` message

 + Example: [creating class and objects](src/04c-example03.html)
   + declare class: `class Hero {...}`